0xShadowByte/ServiceNow/README.md

 ## Content
 - Navigating the Service Portal
-- Creating a Portal
+- Hands-on Project 1: Creating and testing out the Portal
-- Creating a Page
+- Hands-on Project 2: Creating a Page and setting it up as the Active Portal
+- Hands-on Project 3: Add Widgets and Set Options

 # Navigating the Service Portal